 To explicitly handle the possibility of overflow, you can use these families of methods provided by the standard library for primitive numeric types:

-Wrap in all modes with the wrapping_* methods, such as wrapping_add
+Wrap in all modes with the wrapping_* methods, such as wrapping_add.

-Return the None value if there is overflow with the checked_* methods
+Return the None value if there is overflow with the checked_* methods.

-Return the value and a boolean indicating whether there was overflow with the overflowing_* methods
+Return the value and a boolean indicating whether there was overflow with the overflowing_* methods.

-Saturate at the value’s minimum or maximum values with saturating_* methods
+Saturate at the value’s minimum or maximum values with the saturating_* methods.

 Floating-Point Types